Nutriments de base

 Sulfur helps in chlorophyll formation and the production of amino acids, proteins, vitamins, and enzymes for the protection of plants against diseases.

-Four areas can distinguish a cannabis nutrient product from another.
+Four areas can distinguish a nutrient product from another.
 These are:

-Different brands of cannabis nutrients use different ratios, depending on what they regard as optimal.
+Different brands of nutrients use different ratios, depending on what they regard as optimal.

 These brands use entirely different ingredients to achieve the same nutrient ratios.
 These ingredients range from natural ones (organic) to chemical varieties (artificial).